-If the vaccine efficacy against the Delta variant is questioned, the latest vaccines available in the market effectively prevent death and hospitalizations due to COVID.
-It does not make anyone free from future COVID but reduces its severity when contracted.
-Technically, the neutralization levels of sera of vaccinated people against Delta variant are detectable but less when compared to the neutralization activity of vaccinated sera against the original Wuhan strain.
+If we question the vaccine efficacy against the Delta variant and other newly emerging variants, then as per the studies available till now, we found the neutralization activity of sera of vaccinated people against Delta variant is detectable but less when compared to the neutralization activity of vaccinated sera against the original Wuhan strain.

 Infection Transmission From the Vaccinated to the Unvaccinated: